Last Updated: September 4, 2024

 United States of America

-Outside of his work as a background vocalist, Luther gained recognition for his work as the lead singer of the group Change, which became commercially successful in the 80s.
+Outside of his work as a background vocalist, Luther gained recognition as the lead singer of the group Change, which became commercially successful in the '80s.
 Vandross later branched out and embarked upon a solo career, releasing a solo album in the same decade.
-He released a number of hit songs as a solo artist, and many of his duets also became widely popular.
+He released several hit songs as a solo artist, and many of his duets also became widely popular.

 Early Life

-Luther Ronzoni Vandross, Jr. was born on April 20th of 1951 in Manhattan, New York City.
+Luther Ronzoni Vandross, Jr. was born on April 20, 1951, in Manhattan, New York City.
 Raised in a public housing development on the Lower East Side, Luther started playing the piano at age three.
 His father, who was also a singer, died when Vandross was just eight.
 Luther later dedicated the track "Dance with My Father" to his memory.

 Career

-Vandross' career began in 1972 when he contributed backing vocals to "Roberta Flack & Donny Hathaway" in 1972.
+Vandross' career began in 1972 when he contributed backing vocals to the album "Roberta Flack & Donny Hathaway."
 He then co-wrote David Bowie's song "Fascination" and joined him on tour throughout 1974.
-During the next period, Vandross collaborated with a range of well-known artists, providing backing vocals on their albums.
+During the next period, Luther collaborated with a range of well-known artists, providing backing vocals on their albums.

-Outside of backing vocals, Vandross formed a quartet called Luther and released a number of singles.
-He also wrote and sang a number of commercial jingles before breaking out in the 1980s as a featured singer in the group Change.
-After gaining notoriety in the pop world, Luther Vandross signed a record deal with Epic Records and released a solo album entitled "Never Too Much."
+Outside of backing vocals, Vandross formed a quartet called Luther and released several singles.
+He also wrote and sang numerous commercial jingles before breaking out in the 1980s as a featured singer in the group Change.
+After gaining notoriety in the pop world, Luther signed a record deal with Epic Records and released a solo album entitled "Never Too Much."
 The title track for this album reached the top spot on the R&B charts.

-Throughout the next few years, Luther continued to collaborate with a number of prominent artists while pushing his own solo career forward.
+Throughout the next few years, Luther continued to collaborate with many prominent artists while pushing his own solo career forward.
 In 1997, he released a successful greatest hits album and sang the national anthem at the Super Bowl.
-In 2003, Vandross released the critically-acclaimed album "Dance with my Father."
-It reached the number one spot on the Billboard charts – a first for Luther.
+In 2003, Vandross released the critically acclaimed album "Dance with My Father."
+It reached the #1 spot on the "Billboard" charts – a first for Luther.

 Luther Vandross Net Worth